 On October 28, 2010, the Company signed an Asset Purchase Agreement (the "Purchase Agreement") with Next Step Products, LLC (the "Buyer").
-Pursuant to the Purchase Agreement, the Company sold substantially all of the assets (the "Asset Sale") of the Legacy Commercial and Pool Lighting Businesses.
-The results of operations of the Legacy Commercial and Pool Lighting Businesses have been reflected as discontinued operations for all periods presented.
+Pursuant to the Purchase Agreement, the Company sold substantially all of the assets (the "Asset Sale") of the Legacy Commercial and Pool Lighting Businesses have been reflected as discontinued operations for all periods presented.